nlstrait/CSE_461_wi18/part1/clientreadme.txt

 d: 31

 how to run:
-to run on local server:
-python client.py local
+to run on a local server, make sure server is running first: python client.py local

 to run on remote attu server:
 python client.py remote

 can also run on attu server with this: python client.py